AlejandroDavidArzolaSaavedra/Data-Structures/linked_list/README.md

 ## Objectives 🎯

-1. Create the following operations:
+1. Created the following operations:
    - Default constructor to create empty containers.
    - "cardinal" function to get the number of elements in the container.
    - "insert" function to add elements to the container.